 - AWG shall elect two (2) co-chairs from its membership.
-The co-chairs shall select a chair from amongst themselves.
-The chair shall be responsible for coordinating the work of the group, including ensuring regular meetings of the steering committee and of the working group, and communicating with the MADSA Executive Committee.
+The co-chairs shall be responsible for coordinating the work of the group, including ensuring regular meetings of the steering committee and of the working group, and communicating with the MADSA Executive Committee.

 - Chairs are limited to two (2) consecutive one-year terms, but may run for as many terms total as they like

-- Elections shall be held annually, ideally after the adoption or extension of a charter.
+- Elections shall be held annually after the adoption or extension of the charter.

-- Recall of steering committee members shall be conducted through the Executive Committee of MADSA
+- Recall of co-chairs shall be conducted through the Executive Committee of MADSA

 - No specific budget is requested at this time.
 AWG will request funds for room rental, printing, or other purposes as we deem appropriate.